 Cream Cheese Brownies

-4 Ounces dark unsweetened or bitter sweet chocolate, roughly chopped
+- 4 Ounces dark chocolate or bitter sweet chocolate, roughly chopped

-1/2 Cup/60 grams plain flour (can be substituted for corn flour)
+- 1/2 Cup flour can be substituted for corn flour

 Cream Cheese Layer:

-8 Ounces of cream cheese, full fat kind
+- 8 Ounces cream cheese full fat kind